rcardin/rcardin.github.io/_drafts/srp-done-right.markdown

 }
 {% endhighlight %}

+In his opinion, the above class has more than one responsibility:

+1. Checking the existence of an object in AWS S3
+2. Reading its content
+3. Modifying its content

+Uhm.
+So, he propose to split the class into three different new types, `ExistenceChecker`, `ContentReader`, and `ContentWriter`.
+With this new type, in order to read the content and print it to the console, the following code is needed.

+{% highlight java %}
+if (new ExistenceChecker(ocket.aws()).exists()) {
+  new ContentReader(ocket.aws()).read(System.out);
+}
+{% endhighlight %}

+As you can see, Yegor experience drives him to defined too fine-grained responsibilities, leading to three type that clearly are not properly **cohesive**.

+Where is the problem with Yegor interpretation?
+Which is the keystone to the comprehension of the Single-Responsibility Principle? _Cohesion_.

+## Cohesion
+TODO

 ## References
 - [Chapter 8: The Single-Responsibility Principle (SRP).
 Agile Principles, Patterns, And Practices in C#,	Robert C. Martin, Micah Martin, March 2006, Prentice Hall](https://www.amazon.it/Agile-Principles-Patterns-Practices-C/dp/0131857258)